Rearrangement-invariant norms commuting with dilations: Homogeneous rearrangement-invariant norms

 In what follows we are going to define the notion of homogeneity and show further properties of homogeneous r.i.~norms and spaces.
 Let us note that the term ``homogeneity'' is, of course, also used to describe the behavior of a~norm with respect to scalar multiples.
 However, what we have in mind is a~different property of r.i.~function norms related to the dilation operator, as given by the definitions below.
 To further prevent confusion, we are using the terms ``$p$-homogeneity'' or ``$h$-homogeneity'' throughout the text.\\

 Observe that if the underlying measure space of an r.i.~space $X$ is $[0,\infty)$ with the Lebesgue measure, then $X=\overline{X}$ with equal norms.
 In the rest of the paper we work in such a~setting.
-Throughout the text, we denote the Lebesgue measure by $\lambda$ and the aforementioned measure space by $\M([0,\infty))$.
+Throughout the text, we denote the Lebesgue measure by $\lambda$ and the aforementioned set of functions by $\M([0,\infty))$.

 \begin{definition} Let $(X,\cdn)$ be a~rearrangement-invariant space over $([0,\infty),\lambda)$ and let $r\in(0,\infty)$.
 The \emph{dilation operator} $D_r\colon X\mapsto \M([0,\infty))$ is defined by